WISDEM/WEIS/docs/dlc_generator.rst

 Power production with fault (2.X)
 ---------------------------------
-DLCs 2.X involves cases where faults turbine and/or loss of electrical network connection occurs while the turbine is producing power and connected to an electircal load.
+DLCs 2.X involves cases where faults turbine and/or loss of electrical network connection occurs while the turbine is producing power and connected to an electrical load.
-In addition to the options used to describe power production, DLC 2.X allow for options to descibe blade pitch, generator and yaw faults.
+In addition to the options used to describe power production, DLC 2.X allow for options to describe blade pitch, generator and yaw faults.
 The azimuth position for the rotor at the time of a fault may have significant influence on the load levels.
 Therefore, the `azimuth_init` is required for DLC 2.X.